 BA Film & TV

-The BA (Hons) Film and TV programme embraces the demands of the contemporary film and TV industries, looking forwards to future developments yet steeped in traditional filmmaking techniques.
+The BA (Hons) Film & TV programme embraces the demands of the contemporary film and TV industries, looking forwards to future developments yet steeped in traditional filmmaking techniques.
 Building on close industry connections, the course aims for students to develop the technical, creative and professional skills necessary to forge careers in film and television.

 UWTSD Swansea’s BA Film & TV programme is creative and practice-based, centred on key creative and theoretical principles that will serve students long after they graduate.
 Like Film & TV itself, the course is a blend of creative thinking and hands-on filmmaking, underpinned by engaging and stimulating lectures, seminars and tutorials.

 The course has evolved to place greater emphasis on the philosophy and applied practice of storytelling for the screen.
 This has helped our student film productions win awards for fiction and non-fiction at many festivals and awards ceremonies, including the Royal Television Society Wales Student Awards, Screentest: The National Student Film Festival, Cardiff Mini Film Festival and Ffresh.